Quantum circuit compilation with quantum computers: Numerical results

-\emph{Numerical results $-$} To validate this protocol in a simple setting, we consider a device consisting of a chain of four qubits with nearest neighbor connectivity and the set of native gates \{$\Hgate$, $\CZgate$, $\SWAPgate$\}.
+To validate this protocol in a simple setting, we consider a device consisting of a chain of four qubits with nearest-neighbor connectivity and the set of native gates \{$\Hgate$, $\CZgate$, $\SWAPgate$\}.
 The 1D input circuit is depicted in Figure~\ref{fig:mapping} c) and includes six time steps.
-The optimization problem is encoded in a $8\times 4$ qudits lattice: the two additional steps at the beginning and the end of the computation are included to allow for swaps operations.
-This allows for an automated search of the optimal qubit labelling.
-The specific gate infidelities and the local equivalence rules defining the driving Hamiltonian are listed in the SM, along with all details about the examples illustrated hereafter.
+The optimization problem is encoded in an $8\times 4$ qudits lattice: the two additional steps at the beginning and the end of the computation are included to allow for swap operations.
+This allows for an automated search of the optimal qubit labeling.
+The specific gate infidelities and the local equivalence rules defining the driving Hamiltonian are listed in Appendix~\ref{app:trans_rules}, along with all details about the examples illustrated hereafter.

-To transform the original input circuit into the compiled circuit shown in Figure~\ref{fig:mapping}~c), the adiabatic dynamics generated by the operators $\hat T$ and $\Hinf$ combines many quantum state transitions encoding diverse circuit transformations.
+To transform the original input circuit into the compiled circuit shown in Figure~\ref{fig:mapping}~c), the adiabatic dynamics generated by the operators $\hat T$ and $\Hinf$ combine many quantum state transitions encoding diverse circuit transformations.
 Specifically, the dynamics: i) reschedules the execution time of the different gates, ii) creates and destroys pairs of $\CZgate$ and $\Hgate$ gates that are equivalent to the identity, iii) synthesizes $\SWAPgate$ gates from equivalent subcircuits composed of many $\CZgate$ and $\Hgate$ gates, and iv) moves the $\SWAPgate$ gates to the first and last time-steps.
 This last mechanism is enforced by a penalty term in the infidelity Hamiltonian, which assigns high infidelities to non-$\SWAPgate$ gates and zero infidelity to $\SWAPgate$ gates appearing in the first and last time steps of the circuit.
 Indeed, once the $\SWAPgate$ gates are moved to the external time slices, they do not need to be executed but can be interpreted as a reordering of the quantum wires of the circuit, as in Figure~\ref{fig:mapping} c).
 This $\SWAPgate$-based reordering then optimally associates the quantum memory addresses with the physical qubits of the machine.